solvaholic/gh-issue-miner/SPECIFICATION.md

 ## Repository Detection

 When `--repo` is not specified:
-1. Check `GH_REPO` environment variable
-2. Check current directory for git repository
-3. Extract repository from `origin` remote URL
+1. Extract repository from `origin` remote URL
+2. Check `GH_REPO` environment variable
-4. Fall back to error if not detectable
+3. Fall back to error if not detectable

 ## Error Handling